intel-analytics/ipex-llm/README.md

 ### DLlib

-Using **DLlib**, you can write distributed deep learning applications as standard Spark programs (using either Scala or Python APIs).
+Using *BigDL-DLlib*, you can write distributed deep learning applications as standard Spark programs (using either Scala or Python APIs).

 <details><summary>Click to see a DLLib example</summary>
 <br/>